 developed their own national sanctioning bodies to administer matches in their

 own countries, and to hold their own national championships.
-For the UK, the

 Since the pistol ban competitors use mainly

 Rifles or Shotguns which are carried in both hands or Airsoft pistols which are